ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 But the fact is, ISO 27001 is designed for companies of any size, including 5-20 member startups.

-The standard doesn’t prescribe headcount, technology, or maturity of the company.
-It simply requires you to evaluate your risks and implement controls proportionate to your business.
+The standard doesn't prescribe headcount, technology, or maturity of the company.
+It simply requires you to evaluate our risks and implement controls proportionate to our business.

 In fact, small teams have a hidden advantage: